-1. Has capital expenditures associated with the construction, development, or other establishment of the clinical health services which do not exceed \$2.5 million,500,000.00; or

-- 2. Is the only single specialty ambulatory surgical center in the county owned by the group practice and has two (2) or fewer operating rooms; provided, however, that a center exempt pursuant to this paragraph shall be required to obtain a certificated of need in order to add any additional operating rooms; - (b) Has a hospital affiliation agreement with a hospital within a reasonable distance from the facility or the medical staff at the center has admitting privileges or other acceptable documented arrangements with such hospital to ensure the necessary backup for the center for medical complications.
+- 1. Has capital expenditures associated with the construction, development, or other establishment of the clinical health services which do not exceed \$2.5 million; or - 2.
+Is the only single specialty ambulatory surgical center in the county owned by the group practice and has two (2) or fewer operating rooms; provided, however, that a center exempt pursuant to this paragraph shall be required to obtain a certificated of need in order to add any additional operating rooms; - (b) Has a hospital affiliation agreement with a hospital within a reasonable distance from the facility or the medical staff at the center has admitting privileges or other acceptable documented arrangements with such hospital to ensure the necessary backup for the center for medical complications.
 The center shall have the capability to transfer a patient immediately to a hospital within a reasonable distance from the facility with adequate emergency room services.
 Hospitals shall not unreasonably deny a transfer agreement or affiliation agreement to the center;

-- 1. Provides care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries and provides uncompensated indigent and charity care in an amount equal to or greater than two percent (2%) of its adjusted gross revenue; or - 2.
-If the center is not a participant in Medicaid or the PeachCare for Kids® Program, provides uncompensated care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries uncompensated indigent and charity care, or both in an amount equal to or greater than four percent (4%) of its adjusted gross revenue;
+- 1. Provides care to Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries and provides uncompensated indigent and charity care in an amount equal to or greater than two percent (2%) of its adjusted gross revenue, and on or after January 1, 2026, in an amount equal to or greater than the minimum amount established by the Department shall be reviewed by the Department every 12 months; or - 2.
+If the center is not a participant in Medicaid or the PeachCare for Kids® Program, provides uncompensated care to

-provided, however, single specialty ambulatory surgical centers owned by physicians in the practice of ophthalmology shall not be required to comply with this subparagraph; and
+Medicaid beneficiaries and, if the facility provides medical care and treatment to children, to PeachCare for Kids® beneficiaries, uncompensated indigent and charity care, or both in an amount equal to or greater than four percent (4%) of its adjusted gross revenue, and on or after January 1, 2026, in an amount equal to or greater than the minimum amount established by the Department which shall be reviewed by the Department every 12 months; provided, however, single specialty ambulatory surgical centers owned by physicians in the practice of ophthalmology shall not be required to comply with this subparagraph; and

-(d) Provides annual reports in the same manner and in accordance with O.C.G.A. § 31-6-70.
+(d Provides annual reports in the same manner and in accordance with O.C.G.A. § 31-6-70.